Decolonising Manchester's papyri collection

 Dr Roberta Mazza outlines the ethics issues associated with handling ancient papyri in the collections of Manchester's John Rylands Library.

-Manchester city centre has unexpected beauties; from a classicist's perspective the John Rylands Library is the most beautiful.
+Manchester city centre has unexpected beauties; from a classicist's perspective the John Rylands Research Institute and Library is the most beautiful.

 Created by a very special woman, Enriqueta Rylands, with the money inherited from her late cotton-magnate husband, the Library is not only an extraordinary late-Victorian building, but also a manuscript treasure trove.